sadlerjames/dashboard-template/README.md

 # Dashboard - Node and Vue
-This is a Node and Vue powered dashboard for The Coders Zone.
+This is a Node and Vue powered dashboard.

 To get this dashboard up and running locally:
 1. Clone the repository